Zipcoder/reveal-slides.tcuk-light/md/big_data/intro-to-sql.md

 CREATE UNIQUE INDEX assignments_URL_uindex ON zipcode.assignments (URL);
 ```

-We are creating a table similar to the last two, but notice we are making the URL a fixed length `CHAR` field and making that unique.
+We are creating a table similar to the last two, however we are making the URL a fixed length `CHAR` field and making that unique.
 Why?

 -

 ### Schemas and Tables

-Last but not least we'll be creating the teacher_meta table.
-In the meta table, the developers wanna keep track of the number of years a teacher has worked here and the room number of the teacher's office.
+Last, but not least, we'll be creating the teacher_meta table.
+In the meta table, the developers will keep track of the number of years a teacher has worked here, and the room number of the teacher's office.

 ```
 CREATE TABLE zipcode.teacher_meta